siberblog/aws/hands-on/05-Auto Scaling Group (ASG) and Application Load Balancer (ALB) with Yaml Template/EC2-07  Configuring Application Load Balancer (ALB) with Auto Scaling Group (ASG) using Launch Configuration.md

 ## Part 4 - Create Launch Configuration

-- Select `Launch Configurations` from the left-hand AUTO SCALING MENU  and then click `Create Launch Configuration` to start.
+- Select `Launch Configurations` from the left-hand menu and then click `Create Launch Configuration` to start.

 - We'll determine what we need to choose from disk size, IAM role, key pair to AMI type.
 We will do everything just like creating a new virtual machine.